 ‘It’s very comfortable here and all the staff are extremely good.
 There are lots of activities and there are plenty of opportunities to socialise and make friends.
 Its so easy for my family to visit too”

 “The home is in a beautiful setting and the staff are extremely kind.
 They make sure I’m all right but they also allow me to live my own life.
 I like going out on trips and enjoy having meals in my room too”

-“The whole team on Garden have been brilliant and I would like to pass on my gratitude to the all”
+“The whole team have been brilliant and I would like to pass on my gratitude to all”

 “We have a great team here, everyone helps each other and the residents can really see this.
 We are like one big family”